stevavoliajvar/stop_cloudflare/PEOPLE.md

 ###### Twitter (aka "Birdsite")

+"Issue discovered.
+The Cloudflare DNS (1.1.1.1) seems to make it fail.
+Why would a DNS service block file download is a curious issue." by @[bozhobg](https://twitter.com/bozhobg/status/1134767961103917056)

 "What’s next, people start trusting a company like Cloudflare to VPN their DNS traffic?" by @[reykfloeter](https://twitter.com/reykfloeter/status/1134432061710839809)

 "I lost faith in firefox when they sold out their DNS resolution to Cloudflare" by @[peter_szilagyi](https://twitter.com/peter_szilagyi/status/1134356975729426432)